ECorpron/data-512-homework_1/README.md

 The uploaded files are zipped, to use unzip on the same level as the script.

 For file creation, the retrieved data was nested under a "items" dictionary.
 In creating my files, I removed this layer of the dictionary.

+## Known Problems
+The file creation script takes a while to execute because there is a set delay for each article request.
+Creating all three files takes about 15 minutes.